JakeWard98/Ky8er-Bot/README.md

 ~~Very Basic at this moment in time~~
 Getting better and adding more "advanced" commands

-    - When the user types "^Hello There" it will respond with "General Kenobi"
+    - When the user types "^help" it will display a list of the current commands available

-    - When the user types "^Ping", it will respond with "Pong"
+    - When the user types "^hello" it will respond with **[REDACTED]**

-    - When the user types "^General Kenobi", it will respond with "YOU ARE A BOLD ONE"
+    - When the user types "^Ping", it will display that the bot is online with an "Average heartbeat ping of the websocket"

     - When the user types "^server", it will display the name of the server

-    - When the user types "^Numbers" it will display the number of users in the server
+    - When the user types "^numbers" it will display the number of users in the server

 ----------------------------------

 Contributors